Office of Zoning and Building Inspection

 Fire Prevention

 The Village of Penn Yan is required by the New York State to conduct Fire Safety and Property Maintenance Inspections of places of public assembly, multi-family dwellings and all non-residential properties.
 Local law §92-31.
+A fee is charged for this service.

 The intent is to "establish minimum requirements consistent with nationally recognized good practice for providing a reasonable level of life safety and property protection from the hazards of fire, explosion, dangerous conditions in new and existing buildings, structures and premises and to provide a reasonable level of safety to fire fighters and emergency responders during emergency operations."
 FCNYS 101.3